YES Bank is the most popular bank in India since it started its operations from the year 2004. It is a fully private company regulated by RBI.

 - Tick the account type the receiver has everything has been done from banksforyou to facilitate your input.

-- The next part is to type the IFSC code and that code is found here.
+- The next part is to get the IFSC code and that can also be found here.

 - The purpose, message, and phone number are optional so can be ignored.